Pinminh/movielens-recommender/docs/Slope One/README.md

 •***U<sub>ij</sub>***: The set of users who have rated both items *i* and *j*.
 •***r<sub>ui</sub>***: The rating given by user *u* for item *i*.
 •***r<sub>uj</sub>***: The rating given by user *u* for item *j*.
+**Explanation:**
+The meaning of \( dev(i,j) \): This represents the average deviation between two products \( i \) and \( j \), based on users who have rated both products.
+It indicates whether, on average, users rate product \( i \) higher or lower than product \( j \), and by how much.
+**Reason for calculating the deviation:** The goal of Slope One is to utilize the relationships between products to predict user ratings.
+If it is known that users generally rate product \( i \) higher than product \( j \) by a specific amount, this information can be used to make predictions for users who have not rated both products.
+**For example:**
+Assume many users have rated both products X and Y, and on average, they rate X one point higher than Y. This suggests that if a user has rated Y as 3, they are likely to rate X as 4 (3 + 1 = 4).
+This allows predictions for products that have not been rated, based on information from other products.
 ## 3. Prediction Formula
 ![](../images/predictedRating.png)
 Where: